Mary Cecil Hay: Career

 Hay's writings were initially published as serials in magazines like the Family Herald, at first under the pseudonyms of Mark Hardcastle, Markham Howard or Sidney Howard.
 For a period she used the name M. Cecil Hay, shortening her middle name which was actually Cecilia.
 Many of her works were published as collections of short stories or as a three volume novel.
 Novels like The Squires Legacy were published in 60 different issues of the Family Herald in 1875 and this was followed by a three volume novel the same year.
 The following year the novel was published in one volume, but by another different publisher.

 Her most popular story was Old Myddelton's Money, which was first published in 1875 and it was still in print in 1914.
 Old Myddelton of the title was a very wealthy unmarried man, murdered (supposedly) by his nephew Gabriel, who was tried and convicted of the murder, but escaped dressed as a woman.
 This may seem improbable, but the episode was lifted from the real story of William Maxwell, 5th Earl of Nithsdale, who escaped from the Tower of London the night before his execution in 1716 dressed as a woman.
 The murdered man's fortune passed to Myddelton's sister, Lady Lawrence, who is childless, and it is supposed that she will leave the money to various of her in-laws.
 A stranger called Royston Keith arrives in town and takes interest in the affairs of the family, much to the concern of a villainous lawyer who hopes to be one of the beneficiaries.
 The stranger and another potential beneficiary, Honor Craven, form an attraction, and it goes on from there with all of the loose ends being sorted in the final chapters.

 Hay died in a house called Bay Trees, East Preston, West Sussex on 24 July 1886 after a fifteen-year career followed by a long illness.
 According to probate records her personal estate was worth £272; her sister Susan Elizabeth was named as executor.
 She was buried on the eastern side of Highgate Cemetery.
 Her sister, Francis, had died two years previously, in East Preston on 3 July 1884, aged 50.
-Their mother died in 1888 and the surviving sister, Susan Elizabeth, passed away in 1908, leaving her estate to be administered by her niece, Amy Isabel Dovaston, mother of painter Margaret Dovaston.
+Their mother died in 1888 and the surviving sister, Susan Elizabeth, died in 1908, leaving her estate to be administered by her niece, Amy Isabel Dovaston, mother of painter Margaret Dovaston.